-[Heading amended by No. 19 of 2010 s.
+[Heading inserted: No. 51 of 1971 s.
+7; amended: No. 19 of 2010 s.
 4.]

 THIS AGREEMENT made the ninth day of August One thousand nine hundred and seventy-one between THE COMMONWEALTH OF AUSTRALIA (in this agreement called “the Commonwealth”) of the one part, and THE STATE OF WESTERN AUSTRALIA (in this agreement called “the State”) of the other part is supplemental to an agreement (in this agreement referred to as “the Principal Agreement”) made the second day of October, 1961 between the Commonwealth and the State in relation to the construction of a standard gauge railway between Kalgoorlie and Perth and other places in Western Australia and to the provision of financial assistance by the Commonwealth to the State for the purpose of the carrying out of that railway work.